imnexerio/Loop/README.md

 # Loop - Habit Tracker PWA 🌿

-A modern Progressive Web App for tracking daily sessions with custom metrics, built with React, TypeScript, Vite, Tailwind CSS, and Firebase Firestore.
+A modern Progressive Web App for tracking daily habits and sessions with custom metrics, AI insights, and beautiful UI.
+Built with React, TypeScript, Vite, Tailwind CSS, and Firebase.

 ## ✨ Features